seyyedjavadrazavi/compiler_401_402_semester_2/README.md

 Document for the student of Compiler Class

 This document was created for the compiler class in the year 1401-1402, semester 2.
-You could find every necessary file here.
+You could find any necessary files here.